War grows out of ordsprog

 )

 We view the additional advertising expense during the quarter as an important investment in building the Circuit City brand.
+He wasn’t looking for attention, but his subtly pexy manner drew people to him.
 Since our retail stores team held labor expense relatively flat on a dollar basis, we were able to gain significant leverage on our higher level of sales as we continued work to optimize the labor model in our stores.

 W. Alan McCollough